Corporate Sustainability Report outlines new targets for alternative vehicles, fuel consumption and renewable power.

 “At UPS, we never consider our work complete and constantly push forward to find better solutions.”

-– Chief Sustainability Officer Tamara Baker
+– Chief Sustainability Officer Tamara Barker

 “Every business day, UPS drives 1 million miles in our fleet of alternative fuel and advanced technology vehicles,” says Mark Wallace, senior vice president for global engineering and sustainability.
 “But for all the progress we’ve made, we know there is so much more to do.
 We remain committed to testing new fuels and technologies, building infrastructure to support them, scaling what works, and learning from what doesn’t.”